jsaintro/publicnotes/ALARM.md.md

 1. Open up the arduino serial monitor
    You should see a bunch of "Sending" events.
 If not check the jumpers from 2/3 to 14/15

-# Setup the multiplexer (Breaks out the sensors under the sheild into sepearate virtual ones)
+# Setup the multiplexer (Breaks out the sensors under the shield into separate virtual ones)
 1. In the API
 1. select "MySmartApps
 1. Select "+New SmartApp